Vasco da Gama, Goa

-The city was founded in 1543 and remained in Portuguese hands until 1961, when Goa ceased to be a Portuguese territory.
+The city was developed along with the nearby Mormugao Port in 1886 and remained with the Portuguese Empire until the 1961 Indian military operation that annexed Goa.
 The 1888-constructed Mormugao Port remains a busy shipping route in Asia.
+This port is built by the Portuguese king in alliance with Gali Sidhayya who is the then zamindar of the Goa region.
 It is one of the major ports of independent India.
 The shipbuilding area of Goa Shipyard Limited that builds Indian Navy and Coast Guard vessels was also built there in 1957 (during the Portuguese era).
 Initially built around the city's harbour as the 'Estaleiros Navais de Goa', the area has, since the end of Portuguese presence, expanded into construction for several other branches of maritime patrol and security.
 The Indian Navy has an obvious presence here, with its vast campuses and ports, which include the naval base INS Hansa.

 History

+Toponomy

-This city, in the former Portuguese territory of Goa, is named after the famous Portuguese explorer and navigator Vasco da Gama, who held the title of Governor of Portuguese India.
-This city serves as the headquarters of the Mormugao sub-district.
-It was founded in 1543 and remained in Portuguese hands until 1961, when the territory was lost to India.
+The city, in the former Portuguese territory of Goa, is named after the famous Portuguese explorer and navigator Vasco da Gama, who held the title of Governor of Portuguese India.
+The city was named so by then Governor Ferreira de Amaral in 1886 when the Mormugao Port was being developed.

 Vasco da Gama, 1st Count of Vidigueira was the first European to reach India by sea.
 His initial voyage to India (1497–1499) was the first to link Europe and Asia by an ocean route, connecting the Atlantic and the Indian oceans and, in this way, the West and the East.
 He reached Goa on 11 September 1524 but died at Kochi three months later.
 His remains were eventually returned to Portugal and interred at St Jeronimos monastery.

-The city is sometimes referred to as Sambhaji Nagar.
-Sambhaji was the eldest son of Shivaji, the founder of the Maratha Empire.
-An attempt was made to change the city's name to Sambhaji Nagar, and this is reflected in a few government records.
-However, no official records have been found as to when the city was renamed.
-It is thus dismissed as a political move.
+Alternate name: Sambhaji Nagar

+After the Liberation of Goa in 1961, reports suggest that the city was renamed to Sambhaji Nagar, after Sambhaji, in 1971 and this is reflected in a few government records.
+This has long been cited as a political move by right-wing parties such as the Maharashtrawadi Gomantak Party in the 1960s and the other members of the Sangh Parivar, in 1997 and the Bharatiya Janata Party in 2015.
+Some sources also claim Sambhaji as the original name of the city, before the Portuguese.

 Renovation of Clock Tower

 In 2015, after a campaign by the Goa Heritage Action Group and the History Lovers Group, the Mormugao Municipal Council (MMC) decided to renovate the clock tower of the municipal market in the heart of the city.
-Built in 1938, the complex is an example of Art Deco style of architecture.
+Built in 1921, the complex is an example of Art Deco style of architecture.
 The renovation work was completed in 2017 with funding provided by the Rajaram and Tarabai Bandekar Charitable Trust, and the clock was brought in from Nashik.